egandavidpatrick-del/project-navigator/README.md

                           Path: 06_INCOMING/01_Client_Briefs/ 06_INCOMING/02_Surveys/
 						  06_INCOMING/03_Geotech/  06_INCOMING/04_ThirdPartyInfo/

+NOTE: This implementation includes 2 additional support folders:
+David Egan introduced sections 05/06 to compliment the current ISO 19650 standard 05_RESOURCES and 06_INCOMING.
+These are NOT defined CDE states in ISO 19650-1:2018.
-Note: 05 and 06 are support folders for metadata and control, not states.
+They are added to support metadata management and controlled information flow.

 KEY RULES